All About An Initial Retainer

 You can easily see why it so important to check several attorneys before deciding on the one to represent you.
 It is most helpful if you are able to meet in person with an attorney to ask him or her about their fee schedule, including whether they charge a retainer, and if they do, will you be refunded any monies, which are not used, specifically for your case.
 Some attorneys offer a free, initial consultation so you can do just that.

 Attorney Grant Gisondo, who practices Family Law in Palm Beach Gardens, Florida, is an attorney who not only will refund any unused portion of his retainer but also offers a free, initial, in-office consultation where he will meet with you personally to answer your questions and share his fee schedule and how he can help in your individual situation.
-He represents clients in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough County in Florida and clients in Washington, DC.
+He represents clients in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough County in Florida and clients in Washington, DC or New York.
 You can call (561) 530-4568 to make an appointment.
 New clients can meet with Attorney Gisondo on Saturdays between 8:30 am and 1:00 pm as well as weekdays.
 Be sure to visit his website https://gisondolaw.com for more information about Attorney Gisondo as a person and how he and his legal representation can be of help to you.